 It's an unfortunate but inescapable fact that many British homes fall prey to dampness.
 Damp damage doesn't just look unpleasant.
 It can literally ruin years of the most careful property maintenance and decorating.
 And, somewhat worryingly, it can contribute to serious structural damage.
 But, perhaps more worrying than all of these issues: dampness is often a danger to health, making it an absolute priority to establish what kind of dampness you have and how best to treat it to eradicate the problem.

 Rising damp happens once water is soaked up via a building's brickwork, bypassing wherever the damp-proof course ought to be.
-This might simply be as a result of faulty damp proofing; or it may be as a result of having no damp–proof course in place at all (sadly, common in older buildings).
+This might simply be a result of faulty damp proofing; or it may be a result of having no damp–proof course in place at all (sadly, common in older buildings).
 Rising damp in a property is fairly easy to spot – it can be as obvious as a 'tide mark' on the external masonry.

 Condensation is frequently experienced by property owners.
 Put simply, it happens when a building has insufficient ventilation to deal with excess moisture.

-In most cases, we'd recommend a professional property survey to identify the scale of the problem – a company specialising in moisture problems or, if you suspect wall insulation damage, a cavity wall insulation removal specialist.
+In most cases, we'd recommend a professional property survey to identify the scale of the problem – a company specialising in moisture problems or if you suspect wall insulation damage, a cavity wall insulation removal specialist.